 - A company that buys and refurbishes used designer purses ran an ad simultaneously with one of Lindsay Lohan’s many court appearances and the resulting news about her financial difficulties.
 The ad read: “We’ll Buy Your Purses, Lindsay!
 Company Offers Big Money For Cash-Strapped Lohan’s Leftovers”

 - Pepsi launched its new diet drink during the 2011 Fashion Week, with the slogan “get the skinny on fashion and pop culture.”
 The drink was integrated into the event.

-- The Red Cross proactively newsjacked Hurricane Sandy by creating its “Hurricane” app, which provided useful information about the storm, a notification system for informing others that people were safe, and a flashlight.
+- American Red Cross proactively newsjacked Hurricane Sandy by creating its “Hurricane” app, which provided useful information about the storm, a notification system for informing others that people were safe, and a flashlight.

 3. Be Relevant

 Relevance is everything.
 Without it, your real-time marketing efforts will fall flat and be pointless.
-The whole idea is to tie your marketing to something that’s happening right now — tomorrow is too late, unless there’s residual news value.
+Pay attention to pop culture, trends in the remodeling industry, and what everyone is or will be talking about so your content is relevant.
+The whole idea is to tie your marketing to something that’s happening right now — tomorrow is too late unless there’s residual news value.

 Use news about the real estate market to promote remodeling instead of selling.
 Use news about environmental issues to promote replacing your wooden deck with a stone patio, or news about climate change to promote renovating for better energy conservation.
 When the circus is in town, promote remodeling to create a home theatre for the family.
 The possibilities are endless.